Fun Writing games to engage students

 Toss and write

-Prior to the activity, a cube is prepared.
-Upon each face of the cube is written a task that requires specific grammar knowledge.
+Before the activity, a cube is prepared.
+Upon each face of the cube, a task is written that requires specific grammar knowledge.
 For example:

 Make a sentence